j9t/little-books/manuscript/html-css-coding-guidelines.md

 What (not) to do: We’ve seen the key part of a guideline with the question whether “do _x_” suffices.
 We cannot do without it.

 Scope: Knowing what the guideline applies to is sometimes evident (“sort all CSS declarations alphabetically” already clarifies the scope), sometimes not (“indent by two spaces”—indent what, when, where?).
-Because of that uncertainty the scope is generally important, too.
+Because of that uncertainty the scope is important, too.

-Examples: Here things get more blurry in that a well-written rule may not need examples; however, in practice we observe that examples do help.
-Glancing at a rule and an example clarifies and helps colleagues with less experience to get an understanding when to apply a rule “when they see it.”
-Examples may need counter-examples—that is, we should show what is expected and correct according to the rule, and then what would be incorrect.
+Examples: Here things get more blurry in that a well-written rule may not need examples; however, in practice we observe that examples help.
+A rule accompanied by an example allows peers with less experience to get an understanding when to apply a rule “when they see it.”
+Examples may need counter-examples—that is, we should show what is expected and correct according to the rule, and also what is incorrect.

-Implementation help: Ideally, a coding guideline comes with a tip on how to use it, to make following it easier.
+Implementation support: Ideally, a coding guideline comes with tips on how to use it, to make following it easier.
 For example, “use configuration file _x_ for your editor to enforce indentation,” “include script _y_ to have your code validated,” or “covered by linter.”
-Although this is a very useful component of a well-written coding guideline, it is often overlooked (even in this booklet).
+Although this is a useful component of a well-written coding guideline, it is often overlooked (even in this booklet).

 Explanation: Although this is not always required, an explanation allows us to help our colleagues _understand_ what the context and purpose is, and facilitates improving or vetoing the rule in question.
 In an authoritative setting, explanations may not be as welcome, but in a cooperative one, they are.
 As domain experts, we should be able to explain _why_ we do what we do, as with imposing guidelines.